botify-labs/botify-sdk-js-middlewares/docs/middlewares/jobsMiddleware.docs.md

 # [Jobs middleware](../../src/middlewares/jobsMiddleware.js)

 Some operations like creating a pdf or exporting a list of url as a csv need to be done asynchronously because they can take more time than common timeouts can accept.
-"Asynchronous" operations needed to be initiate by calling their create endpoint and then keeping calling the poll endpoint till the operation is finished.
+Asynchronous operations need to be start by calling their create endpoint and then keeping calling the poll endpoint till the operation is finished.

-For instance, to create a pdf, you need to call createPdfExport that returns a job id.
-Then poll getPdfExportStatus every X seconds with that job id till the response indicate that the job is done.
+For instance, to create a pdf, you need to call createUrlsExport that returns a job id.
+Then poll getUrlsExportStatus every X seconds with that job id till the response indicate that the job is done.

 This middleware abstract this logic in a way that you just have to call the create job operation, meanwhile the milddleware will poll the API and returns the response when finished.